CartoDB/mobile-sdk/doc/packagemanger.md

 </div>

-**Note:** If you are wondering why these code samples include `EE` and `LV` (Estonia and Latvia) packages, there is a  multi-country route that is needed for offline routing.
-For example, see why [these countries might be linked](http://www.baltictimes.com/estonian_president_marries_latvian_cyber_defence_expert/).
-This shows that offline routing works across borders.
+**Note:** If you are wondering why these code samples include `EE` and `LV` (Estonia and Latvia) packages, see why [these countries might be linked](http://www.baltictimes.com/estonian_president_marries_latvian_cyber_defence_expert/).
+This shows that offline works across borders.

 ##### Initialize your instance of PackageManagerListener, start PackageManager and package list update

-To link PackageManagerListener with PackageManager (and to have a fully working RoutingService as a result), apply the following code.
+To link PackageManagerListener with PackageManager, apply the following code.

 <div class="js-TabPanes">
   <ul class="Tabs">